-The NAVY AND MARINE CORPS AWARDS MANUAL, SECNAVINST 1650.1H (large instruction, takes time to load), establishes policy and procedures concerning awards available for recognizing individuals and units of the Naval Service.
+The DEPARTMENT OF THE NAVY MILITARY AWARDS POLICY, SECNAVINST 1650.1J, establishes policy and procedures concerning awards available for recognizing individuals and units of the Naval Service.
 The Chief of Naval Operations (DNS-35) is the Office of Primary Responsibility (OPR) within the Navy for implementing this policy, and maintains the Navy Department Awards Web-Service (NDAWS), which is the Navy’s authoritative electronic awards system.
 NDAWS consists of a public website which provides online access to Navy Awards information and assistance, the Navy-wide awards processing application, and the ability for active duty members, veterans, and commands to search the Navy’s authoritative awards database.

 How do I get an award certificate into my OMPF?
 Here are the steps, 1-2-3